unclemelo/trapcards/README.md

 git clone https://github.com/unclemelo/trapcards.git
 ```

-Replace `YOUR-USERNAME` with the actual GitHub username that owns this repository.

 ## 🔄 Staying Updated
 To ensure you always have the latest memes, you can update your local clone by navigating to the repository folder and pulling the latest changes: